Laura J. Zitella

 MS, RN, ACNP-BC, AOCN

 Her clinical expertise includes patients with hematologic malignancies receiving chemotherapy, immunotherapy, targeted therapy, investigational agents, hematopoietic cell transplantation, and supportive care.
 She is a prominent educator who has delivered hundreds of educational presentations to national and international audiences and authored numerous peer-reviewed publications, web courses, videos, and book chapters.
-Ms. Zitella co-edited the Hematologic Malignancies in Adults textbook, which was awarded an American Medical Writers Association Medical Book Award Honorable Mention.
+Laura co-edited the Hematologic Malignancies in Adults textbook, which was awarded an American Medical Writers Association Medical Book Award Honorable Mention.

 Laura's Shared Resources